Osterley Park: Early history

-Acquisition by the Child family
+Child family

 During the late 17th century, the estate was owned by Nicholas Barbon, a developer who mortgaged it to Child's Bank and then died in debt around 1698.
 As a result of a mortgage default, by the early 1710s, the estate came into the ownership of Sir Francis Child, the founder of Child's Bank.
 In 1761, Sir Francis's grandsons, Francis and Robert, employed Scottish architect Robert Adam (who was just emerging as one of the most fashionable architects in Britain) to remodel the house.
 When Francis Child died in 1763, the project was taken up by his brother and heir, Robert Child, for whom the interiors were created.

 The house is of red brick with white stone details and is approximately square, with turrets in the four corners.
 Adam's design, which incorporates some of the earlier structure, is highly unusual, and it differs greatly in style from the original construction.
 One side is left almost open and is spanned by an Ionic pedimented screen, which is approached by a broad flight of steps and leads to a central courtyard, which is at piano nobile level.